 The purpose of this policy area is to provide sites for businesses desiring highway exposure and access as they serve the travelling public or the regional market consistent with the RC - Rural Commercial District in the Land Use Bylaw.
-Typical uses include service stations, convenience stores, eating establishments; equipment sales and services, recreational vehicle sales and service, and farm supply and services.
+Typical uses include service stations, convenience stores, eating establishments, equipment sales and services, recreational vehicle sales and service, and farm supply and services.

-Opportunities for commercial developments and subdivisions shall only be allowed where identified within the Development Nodes defined identified on Map 6 - Overall Development Concept, Map 7 - Node #1 - Development Concept, Map 9 - Node #2 - Development Concept, and Map 11 - Node #3 - Development Concept; reflecting the following policies:
+Opportunities for commercial developments and subdivisions shall only be allowed where identified within the Development Nodes, reflecting the following policies:

-- 9.8.1 Preparation of an ASP shall be required for multi-lot commercial developments, per the requirements outlined for preparing ASPs as detailed in the M.D. of Bonnyville's MDP. - 9.8.2 The site design of the commercial areas shall take account of and create a compatible interface with any adjacent development and the surrounding environment. - 9.8.3 Buffers shall be provided between uses which may be incompatible with adjacent or nearby uses to minimize land use conflict, risk, and nuisance, subject to the satisfaction of the M.D. of Bonnyville.
-Buffering requirements will be determined by the M.D. of Bonnyville at the subdivision or development permit stage. - 9.8.4 Site Development Guidelines that set out building design, landscaping, signage, and other site requirements may be required for commercial developments.
+- Policy 9.8.1: Preparation of an ASP shall be required for multi-lot commercial developments, per the requirements outlined for preparing ASPs as detailed in the M.D. of Bonnyville's MDP. - Policy 9.8.2: The site design of the commercial areas shall take account of and create a compatible interface with any adjacent development and the surrounding environment.

+- Policy 9.8.3: Buffers shall be provided between uses which may be incompatible with adjacent or nearby uses to minimize land use conflict, risk, and nuisance, subject to the satisfaction of the M.D. of Bonnyville.
+Buffering requirements will be determined by the M.D. of Bonnyville at the subdivision or development permit stage. - Policy 9.8.4: Site Development Guidelines that set out building design, landscaping, signage, and other site requirements may be required for commercial developments.